astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 | [System.ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') | Thrown if the required parameter, `mainWindow`, is
 passed a `null` value. |

-<a name='M-MFR-GUI-Windows-Presenters-MainWindowPresenter-WithFileRenamer-MFR-Renamers-Files-Interfaces-IFileRenamer-'></a>
+<a name='M-MFR-GUI-Windows-Presenters-MainWindowPresenter-WithOperationEngine-MFR-Engines-Interfaces-IFullGuiOperationEngine-'></a>
-### WithFileRenamer(fileRenamer) `method`
+### WithOperationEngine(operationEngine) `method`

 ##### Summary

-Fluent-builder method for composing a file-renamer object with this presenter.
+Fluent-builder method for initializing the operation engine object.
+This is the object that actually schedules and runs the file-renaming tasks and provides user feedback.

 ##### Returns